Download fully functional evaluation copy

 VBS Call to MySQL

-This sample connects to a MySQL database to
+This sample connects to a MySQL database to transmit the received information.

 Please refer to the VBS code for more information.